JohnnySusp/LegalFedLLM/README.md

 The repository does not yet perform:

-- GLD-specific chapter, section and Q&A import into canonical JSONL;
-- construction, manual inspection and freezing of the first real GLD corpus;
 - real private LoRA training;
 - teacher-forced model inference on D^P;
 - real top-k logit and CE-loss extraction;